 In the News

-As Labor Day approaches, our Green Crab research project is winding down.
+Our Green Crab research project has been completed.
 Funded by a Discovery Grant from the Onion Foundation, the project engaged residents and summer visitors in catching crabs at four sites along the estuary, with the goal of gaining a better understanding of the crab population and dynamics.
 European green crabs (Carcinus maenus) are one of the top 100 invasive species worldwide; in estuaries up and down the coast, they have devastated the population of clams and mussels (our natural water filters), destroyed nursey habitat, and eroded marsh banks.
 Here in Ogunquit, we couldn't be happier about the reception our team of interns and volunteers received.
 Everywhere we went, the interest and engagement were fabulous!
-Next step is to crunch the data we collected on the size, location, sex, molting habits, and reproductive stage of more than 4200 crabs we logged.
-Stand by!
+Read the report here.

 With a generous grant from The Rotary Club of Ogunquit and the support of a number of community organizations, we officially kicked off our Canines for Clean Water program in September, 2021.
 Since then, we have spoken with hundreds of dog owners on our local trails, parks, and beaches about the connection between animal waste, stormwater runoff, and bacterial contamination in our rivers.
 Join them in taking our Canines for Clean Water Pledge and get some freebies for your furry friend!